minoue-xx/livescript2markdown/doc/README_EN.md

 Note: Qiita is a tech blog platform in Japanese.
 Qiita requires markdown to post your articles.

-## What are the difference betwee Qiita and GitHub?
+## What are the differences between Qiita and GitHub?

 One is the equations and the other is how to insert the image files.